 Drug Evaluation Committee 2015-02 Clinical Trial Agreement when a CRO is involved (Part 2)

-Related classification: clinical trial contracting procedures
+Related classification: Clinical trial contract procedures

 Question

-I would like to inquire about modifying the "sponsor" section in the clinical trial request form after approval by the investigational new drug review board (hereafter referred to as IRB).
+I would like to inquire about modifying the "sponsor" section in the clinical trial request form after approval by the investigational new drug review board (hereafter referred to as "IRB").

-In such a case, we are struggling with how we should respond, such as whether we should ask the IRB to submit the application again from the beginning as a new clinical trial, or whether we should submit a change application by expedited review, etc., saying that the sponsor of the clinical trial has been changed in the request form.
+In such a case, we are struggling with how we should respond, such as whether we should ask the IRB to submit the application again from the beginning as a new clinical trial, or whether we should submit a change application by expedited review, etc., stating that the sponsor of the clinical trial has been changed in the clinical trial request form.
 This kind of thing is not in the procedure manual, and I feel it is difficult to know how to use the unified form....
 What do you think?
-Our SOP states that "correction of errors in review documents except for explanatory documents to subjects" can be handled by a change report.
+Our SOP states that "correction of errors in review documents except for explanatory documents to subjects" can be handled with a change report.
 I am thinking that it may be possible to have a corrected version of the form made on the change report form.

 We believe that it is acceptable to record the circumstances of the misunderstanding between your hospital and the CRO, as described in your question, and to conclude a three-way agreement between your hospital, the sponsor, and the CRO.
 In order to avoid misunderstandings in clinical trial procedures, it would be desirable to include the CRO's contractor, the sponsor, in the appropriate section of future procedural documents, rather than the CRO.